 Classic bubble tea usually uses whole cow's milk.
 Cheaper stores use milk powder mixed with water.
 Soy milk and condensed milk are both popular options in Southeast Asia.

-In Europe and the US, many other non-dairy milk alternatives can be found.
+Many other non-dairy milk alternatives can be found in Europe and the US.
 These include almond milk, oat milk and more.
 Skim milk isn't as rich as whole milk.
-Therefore skim milk will be diluted with added ice.
+Therefore skim milk will be diluted when you add ice.

 The main difference between dairy and non-dairy milk is mostly their taste.
-All of the milk mentioned above have distinct and varying tastes which cannot really be described without sounding like a wine taster.
+All the milk mentioned above has distinct and varying tastes, which cannot really be described without sounding like a wine taster.

 If you are looking to make aesthetically pleasant boba drinks for social media with a distinct layering of the milk, tea and boba, then you may want to use heavy cream as an alternative.
 The thickness of the cream will help create layers and not mix with the other liquids so quickly.

 Another key component of this sweet beverage is none other than its sweetener.
 Just by changing the type of sweetener used, the taste profile of the beverage may completely change.

 A good example is this Japanese bubble tea drink which gets its unique palate from using Okinawan kokuto black sugar.

 In this section, we will go over the details of what kind of sweetener you should choose to match with the other ingredients of your boba drink.